montagejs/frb/README.md

     value.
 -   Each subsequent term of a path expression uses the target of the previous as its source.
--   A property-expression observes the named key of the source object using `Object.addPropertyChangeListener`.
+-   A property-expression or variable-property-expression observes the key of the source object using `Object.addPropertyChangeListener`.
--   A get-expression observes the value for the given key in a collection, using the `get` method and `addMapChangeListener`.
 -   An element identifier (with the `#` prefix) uses the `document` property of the `parameters` object and emits `document.getElementById(id)`, or dies trying.
 Changes to the